 Our journey will always be Christ-centered and, ultimately, to serve those that Christ has instructed us to serve; the poor, the infirm, the broken-hearted, the meek, the merciful, those that are just like us.
 We intend to inspire the people we serve by carrying out the works of the Church and offering solace to those in need of love the most.

 As the public ministry of the Monastic Community, we serve our local parishes sacramentally and assist with the needs of the communities we’re involved in.
-Locally, the Orthodox Catholic Monastic Community of Saint Brigid officially serves at, and with the parish of Prodigal Son Eastern Catholic Church, solidifying our joint venture of being apart of their public ministry.

-Hymn attributed to All Saints:
+Hymn attributed to Saint Dymphna:

 O Lord Jesus, unto Thee Thy lamb doth cry with a great voice: